One of many spectacular views from the Panorama Trail

 Bachalpsee is a magnificent alpine lake that is split in two parts by a natural damn.
 The total distance to the lake and back is about 4.4 miles (7km).
 Elevation gain according to our GPS was 715 ft (200m).
 The trail is wide and very well maintained providing an easy hike.
 The total time to Bachalpsee is about an hour.

 To get to the trailhead, first, you will catch a cable car from the Firstbahn station in Grindelwald.
 This will take you to First where the trail begins.
-I recommend purchasing your tickets in advance online to skip any lines.
+It’s best to purchase your tickets in advance online to skip any lines at Firstbahn.

 The best time to arrive at Bachalpsee is after the late morning.
 The mountains that act as a backdrop to the lakes will be to your east, so if you arrive too early in the morning they will be in shadow.
 Just make sure you don’t stay too late.
 The last cable car back down to Grindelwald is 5:30 PM.